 We will spend the entire London itinerary eating our way through London via a food tour and a classy Michelin-starred restaurant.
 For the next stop on our London itinerary we’ll stop by the Museum of London and learn even more fascinating fun facts about this city’s remarkable development!
 So come on and have a butcher’s hook at maybe the best London itinerary you’ll find on this blog!

-London’s a massive city, so there’s a gajillion choices available for hotels for your London itinerary.
+London’s a massive city, so there’s a gajillion choices available for hotels while you enjoy this 24 hours in London itinerary.
 I can recommend two different options for the budget-conscious traveler.
 (London’s extremely expensive, so we might all be a little budget conscious when we visit here.)
 I’ve stayed at and enjoyed both The Crescent Hotel and the oddly named 72QT.

 The Crescent Hotel is located in a beautiful Georgian building right near King’s Cross Station.
 So if you want to go catch a train to Hogwarts, it will be easy to do that from here.
 You can get a great rate booking the hotel here.